 Frequently Asked Questions

-Internship in Bali
+Internship and Volunteering in Bali

-Before applying for an internship program
+Before applying for the program

 Our internship, voluntary work and study programs are all open for everyone.
 Our programs are open to anyone who is the minimum age of 18 years old, current students, graduates, post graduates, young professionals, career changing professionals and seniors.
 Our internship programs are open for all interested individuals, who wish to travel while having meaningful experiences for both personal or professional growth.